Compensation

 Dig deeper with Sebastian →

-Against Freud's concept of wish-fulfilment, Jung set his own theory of compensation to explain the function of dreams… the dream is a spontaneous self-portrayal, in symbolic form, of the actual situation in the unconscious.
+Against Freud’s concept of wish-fulfilment, Jung set his own theory of compensation to explain the function of dreams.

-Samuels identifies compensation as Jung's principal theoretical counter to Freudian wish-fulfilment, locating it within the dream's function as autonomous self-portrayal of the unconscious.
+Samuels frames compensation as Jung’s foundational theoretical counter-proposal to Freudian wish-fulfilment, grounding it in the dream’s capacity for spontaneous self-portrayal of the unconscious situation.

 Samuels, Andrew, Jung and the Post-Jungians, 1985thesis